 After a first career as an Outward Bound instructor and course director -where a wilderness EMT course sparked her interest in medicine- she studied pre-med in a post-baccalaureate program at Bennington College.
 After three years of research in angiogenesis at Columbia University, she completed her medical degree at New York College of Osteopathic Medicine in 2006.
 She completed her residency in Internal Medicine at Bassett Medical Center in Central New York in 2009 and served an additional year as Chief Resident.

-Dr. Loosigian has been with The Elliot for nine years.
-He is the director of the hospitalist program at Elliot Hospital and the vast majority of his clinical practice involves critical care medicine.
+Dr. Loosigian has been with the Elliot for 20 years.
+He is the medical director of the Hospitalist program at Elliot Hospital and much of his clinical practice involves critical care medicine.
 Dr. Loosigian completed his internship and residency in internal medicine at St. Elizabeth's Medical Center in Boston.

 Stephen Marko, MD, MPH received his fellowship training in Critical Care at Dartmouth-Hitchcock Medical Center.
 He earned his Medical degree as well as his Master of Public Health degree at the University of Connecticut School of Medicine and completed a residency in Emergency Medicine at the Yale School of Medicine.